romilly/tworse/setup-guide/setup.md

 and one of

-- An Arduino UNO with A to B USB cable
+- An Arduino UNO with an A to B USB cable
 - A Shrimp with its CP2102 programmer

 Items in *italics* wil be **provided by the organisers**.